WESL Logo

 #Controlling Static Bundler Builds

-To link statically at build time when using a JavaScript bundler, configure the staticBuildExtension and then import with the ?static suffix in JavaScript or TypeScript:
+To link statically at build time when using a JavaScript bundler, import with the ?static suffix in JavaScript or TypeScript:

 import wgsl from "./shaders/app.wesl?static";

-To set conditions during static linking pass them on the with name=value pairs in the import statement:
+To set conditions during static linking, pass them as query parameters:

 #No Bundler Dynamic Linking